poche1988/login-register-netcore-api/README.md

 This API is set to be consumed by repo : https://github.com/poche1988/login-register-react-redux-client

 # Requirements
-Visual Studio
+Visual Studio or another IDE
 NET Core 5 DSK
 SQL Management

 # Details
 Net Core 5 API